Bekbolatov/MachineLearningPerceptronAlgorithm/README.md

     simpla(50);

-will perform the above actions setting the sample size to 50.
+will perform the above actions setting the sample size to 50, using PLA algorithm.

+Running:

+    simAdaline(50);

+will do same as above, except it will use Adaline algorithm (adaptive linear neuron).

 Running: